TURN UNPAID INVOICES INTO CASH

 Could invoice factoring benefit your operation by increasing cash flow and streamlining financial management?

-Assume you run an office supply store and sell $10,000 worth of goods to another company.
-Your customer has agreed to pay your invoice in full within 30 days, but you need the funds immediately to pay your employees this week.
+Assume you run an office supply store and sell $10,000 of goods to another company.
+Your customer has agreed to pay your invoice within 30 days, but you need the funds immediately to pay your employees this week.
 You’re short on money.